Counting Cycles with AI: Counting Cycles with AI: Computationally Efficient Equivalent Forms with Applications: Implementation with AI: Prompts, Results, Validation, and Comparison

-We propose a humAI approach which combines the strengths of human and AI.
-In this approach, first, we divide the CEEF problem into many steps, and outline a clear strategy for each step.
-This is mostly done by human (see Section~\ref{sec:main}).
-Second, for each step, we either design an algorithm or come up with a clear idea for an algorithm and ask AI to write a code for implementation.
-Finally, we ask AI for executable Python code (the code takes $m$ as input and outputs the SEA form of $C_m$ in terms of latex code).
-See Figure~\ref{fig:pipelinedemoi} (top row).
+In this approach, first, we divide the CEEF problem into many steps, and outline a clear strategy for each step; this is mostly done by us (humans), as given in Section~\ref{sec:main}.
+Next, for each step, we either design an algorithm or formulate a clear algorithmic idea, and then ask AI to write a code for implementation.
+Finally, we ask AI to generate executable Python code that takes $m$ as input and outputs the exact formula for $C_m$ in LaTeX format.
+The three steps outlined here require different levels of intelligence, which we denote as {\it level-R (Researcher)}, {\it level-A (Assistant)}, and {\it level-C (Coder)}, respectively (see Figure \ref{fig:pipelinedemoi}).
+It is of interest to assess the level of intelligence exhibited by AI; we report the results below.

-The three steps above require different levels of intelligence, which we call level-R (Researcher), level-A (Assistant), and level-C (Coder), respectively.
-See Figure \ref{fig:pipelinedemoi} (bottom row).
-It is of interest to investigate the level of intelligence that AI has (see below for results).
-For simplicity, we focus on DeepSeek-R1 (DS-R1), a recent reasoning model with competitive performance in benchmark tasks \citep{guo2025deepseek}, but we also investigate other LLMs.
-Below are the details.
+For simplicity, we focus on DeepSeek-R1 (DS-R1), a recent reasoning model that demonstrates competitive performance on benchmark tasks \cite{guo2025deepseek}.
+We also include additional LLMs in our study; further details are provided in Section~\ref{sec:model-comparison}.

+First, we prescribe the format for input and output.
+For input, we teach DS-R1 to express graphs in strings: